pivotal/docs-tap/scc/authoring-supply-chains.hbs.md

 ### <a id="tekton-tasks-on-PSA-cluster"></a> Tekton Tasks on a cluster with a Pod Security Admission

-Kubernetes administrators may choose to enable a Pod Security Admission controller "to restrict the behavior of pods in a clear, consistent fashion".
+Kubernetes administrators may choose to enable the Pod Security Admission controller "to restrict the behavior of pods in a clear, consistent fashion".
 (Read more in the [Kubernetes documentation](https://kubernetes.io/docs/concepts/security/pod-security-admission/)) If this is the case on a cluster, the Tekton Tasks must be altered to adhere to the policy.